rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 Illustrate the model selection process through a real-world example of building an intrusion detection system (IDS).

 **Case Study Steps:**

 1. **Problem Definition:** Detect unauthorized access or anomalies in network traffic.
 2. **Data Assessment:** Gather network traffic data, labeled for normal and anomalous behavior.
 3. **Model Evaluation:** Compare models such as Isolation Forest, One-Class SVM, and Autoencoders using precision, recall, and ROC-AUC.
 4. **Deployment Considerations:** Ensure the selected model integrates with the existing network monitoring tools and can handle real-time data.

+**Key Takeaways:**
+- Isolation Forest and One-Class SVM are effective for anomaly detection.
+- Autoencoders can also be used for detecting unusual patterns.
+- Real-time data handling is crucial for effective IDS deployment.

 ### 6.4 Case Study: Choosing Models for Threat Intelligence Analysis